schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 ####  [ALLPATHS-LG](http://software.broadinstitute.org/allpaths-lg/blog/?page_id=12) - Short Read Assembler.
 Note: Only works under linux

 Allpaths requires an older version of the compiler (GCC 4.X) rather than what comes installed in Lubuntu.
-This will install the required version of the compiler and build the package.
+The following commands will install the required version of the compiler and build the package.
 Note the syntax for the `configure` command where you specify which version of the compiler to use before the `./configure` command.
+The `make` step will take a long time on the virtual machine (~1 hour) but if all goes well wont require any interaction during that time.
 Also note that ALLPATHS requires that you add its bin directory to your $PATH.
-You will need to use the `export` command listed here every time that you use ALLPATHS (or add it your `~/.bashrc` file)
+You will need to use the `export` command listed here every time that you use ALLPATHS (or add it your `~/.bashrc` file).

 ```
 $ sudo apt-get install gcc-4.8 g++-4.8